billionshealth/yellow-umbrella/README.md

 # Yellow Umbrella

-Yellow Umbrella is a game where players upload their genetic sequence and mint a unique NFT, based on the sequence.
+Yellow umbrella is a generate NFT game based on DNA exploration.

+Players use their genetic sequence to mint a unique NFT.
 Players can recombine their NFT with that of other players to generate new NFTs with different traits.
 Additionally, they can use the platform to discover more about their health.

-It is the first of a series of games that Billions Health is building to encourage people to create and engage with their health-related data.

 ## Table of Contents